 (Do-More Simulator)

-The Modbus TCP/IP or Modbus TCP is a Protocol that is used for communications over TCP/IP networks.
+The Modbus TCP/IP or Modbus TCP is a protocol for communications over TCP/IP networks.
 This is done on port 502.
-Modbus TCP does not require a checksum calculation as lower layers already provide checksum protection.
-You can think of this as a letter being sent and Ethernet TCP/IP acts like an envelope for the Modbus Commands.
-I will not go into the details of the communication protocol but here are some links to references:
+Modbus TCP does not require a checksum calculation as lower layers provide checksum protection.
+You can think of this as a letter being sent, and Ethernet TCP/IP acts like an envelope for the Modbus Commands.
+I will not go into the details of the communication protocol, but here are some links to references:

 Introduction to Modbus TCP/IP